2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 The cheapest support question to handle is the one that never gets asked, and the single highest-leverage move in small-team support is preventing repetitive questions at their source.
 Every question a customer asks is a signal that something was unclear, missing, or broken somewhere in their experience, and the same questions recurring is a map of exactly where.
 If many people ask where their order is, your shipping communication is too quiet; if many ask how something works, your product or instructions are unclear; if many ask about returns, your policy is hard to find.
 Each recurring question points at a fixable root cause, and fixing the cause eliminates the whole future stream of that question rather than answering it one more time.

 This turns support from a treadmill into a feedback loop that shrinks itself.
 Instead of just answering "where is my order?" for the hundredth time, you add proactive shipping notifications and tracking so customers know without asking; instead of re-explaining a confusing step, you fix the instructions or the product so the confusion stops; instead of fielding the same policy question, you make the policy obvious on the page where it matters.
 The discipline is to treat a recurring question as a bug report against your customer experience and fix the experience, so the question stops coming.
 Done consistently, this is what keeps support volume from growing with your customer count — each fix removes a category of question permanently, which is the only way a tiny team keeps support sustainable as it grows.
-The broader version of this operational thinking is in /product-blog/the-boring-operations-that-keep-a-store-alive.
+The broader version of this operational thinking is in The boring operations that keep a small store alive.

 Build a help center that answers for you